snugel/cas-offinder/README.md

 License
 -------
-Cas-OFFinder (except kseq.h and dirent.h) is licensed under the new BSD licence.
+Cas-OFFinder (except dirent.h) is licensed under the new BSD licence.

 Copyright (c) 2013, Jeongbin Park and Sangsu Bae
 All rights reserved.